 Criminal record checks

 It is a requirement that a check of police records be conducted for all teacher education students applying for an unsupervised internship placement in a New South Wales Government school.

-Contact your program co-ordinator for further details.
+Contact the Practicum Co-ordinator for further details.